andrewjamesford/andrewford-co-nz-11ty/content/articles/lastfm-widget-netlify-functions/index.md

 ### Fetch Data

-We've now have a way to retrieve a data from Last FM in a secure way, protecting our API key.
+We now have a way to retrieve our data from Last FM in a secure way, protecting our API key.
 I've created a JavaScript file to run after the page has loaded.
 This is going to grab the data from our serverless function and append it to the page.

 ```javascript
 const loadData = async () => {